kenaszogara/POSS107G08/README.md

 $ sudo apt update
 $ sudo apt install apache2
 ```
-afterwards you can check whether Apache is running on your system by typing this command:
+Afterwards you can check whether Apache is running on your system by typing this command:
 ```
 $ sudo systemclt status apache2
 ```